Calum-Quinn/Master/Labo04/003_DataStorePeformances.md

   ```
   The first servlet has a peak latency between 7'000 and 8'000 ms, the second peaks at over twice as much around 18'000ms.

+  Requests to the datastore need more time given that the responses must be more complexe and need access to other sources of information.
+This results in a longer latency, when compared to the first servlet which is really simple.
   ```

 - Compare the response times shown by vegeta with the App Engine